Reesverleur/Reesverleur.github.io/_posts/2023-06-14-Hungry-Hippotronics.md

 Next, we moved on to creating custom parts by making a minimum functional module for the microcontroller we planned to use, an STM32F411.
 The minimum functional module provided a good stepping off point for the creation of our final design.
 The feedback I got from the instructor on this design largely informed my final design for the class.
 This schematic is shown below.
 ![Homework 4 Routing](https://github.com/Reesverleur/Reesverleur.github.io/blob/master/assets/img/Homework%204%20Schematic.png)

+Finally, the time came to design the final board.
+Using what I had learned so far in the course, along with the instructor feedback on the first revision of my circuit, I created my final design.
+This design included connectors to attach my motors and sensors and set my pin allocation for the final project.
+This design can be seen below.